sig-docker/tomcat/readme.md

 * `TOMCAT_EXTRA_ARGS` - Extra command-line arguments for the Tomcat process.
   * Example: `TOMCAT_EXTRA_ARGS='-Duser.timezone=America/Chicago'`

+* `TOMCAT_SSL_FQDN` - If specified along with `ENABLE_SSL='yes'` this value will
+  be used to set the hostname on the self-signed certificate.
+By if unspecified the hostname of the container will be used.

 ### Specifying Data Sources

 JNDI data sources are specified using variables prefixed with `TCDS_` and